UKCloud/documentation/articles/azure/azs-ref-troubleshooting.md

 Refresh the page and the login should work.

+## Diagnostics do not work for Linux VMs

+### Cause

+If you enable Microsoft Insights for your subscription (**Subscriptions > Resource providers > Microsoft.Insights** and then click subscribe), you'll have access to Azure Monitoring for Windows VMs only.
+This feature is not yet available for Linux VMs as documented [here](https://docs.microsoft.com/en-us/azure/azure-stack/user/azure-stack-metrics-azure-data#application---diagnostics-logs-application-logs-and-metrics).

+### Solution

+There is currently no workaround for this issue.

 ## Virtual machine disk size is not showing in the GUI or CLI

 ### Cause